Multivariate LSTM-FCNs for Time Series Classification: Introduction

-In addition to distance based metrics, other traditional feature based algorithms are used.
-Typically, feature based classification algorithms rely heavily on the features being extracted from the time series data \cite{xing2010brief}.
-However, feature extraction is very difficult because intrinsic features of time series data are challenging to capture.
-For this reason, distance based approaches are more successful in classifying multivariate time series data \cite{zheng2014time}.
-Hidden State Conditional Random Field (HCRF) and Hidden Unit Logistic Model (HULM) are two successful feature based algorithms that have led to state of the art results on various benchmark datasets, ranging from online character recognition to activity recognition \cite{pei2017multivariate}.
-HCRF is a computationally expensive algorithm that detects latent structures of the input time series data using a chain of k-nomial latent variables.
+In addition to distance-based metrics, other algorithms are used.
+Typically, feature-based classification algorithms rely heavily on the features being extracted from the time series data \cite{xing2010brief}.
+However, feature extraction is arduous because intrinsic features of time series data are challenging to capture.
+For this reason, distance-based approaches are more successful in classifying multivariate time series data \cite{zheng2014time}.
+Hidden State Conditional Random Field (HCRF) and Hidden Unit Logistic Model (HULM) are two successful feature-based algorithms which have led to state-of-the-art results on various benchmark datasets, ranging from online character recognition to activity recognition \cite{pei2017multivariate}.
+HCRF is a computationally expensive algorithm that detects latent structures of the input time series data using a chain of k-nominal latent variables.
 The number of parameters in the model increases linearly with the total number of latent states required \cite{quattoni2007hidden}.
-Further, datasets that require large number of latent states tend to overfit the data.
+Further, datasets that require a large number of latent states tend to overfit the data.
 To overcome this, HULM proposes using H binary stochastic hidden units to model 2$^H$ latent structures of the data with only O(H) parameters.
 Results indicate HULM outperforming HCRF on most datasets \cite{pei2017multivariate}.

 Traditional models, such as the naive logistic model (NL) and Fisher kernel learning (FKL) \cite{jaakkola2000discriminative}, show strong performance on a wide variety of time series classification problems.
 The NL logistic model is a linear logistic model that makes a prediction by summing the inner products between the model weights and feature vectors over time, which is followed by a softmax function \cite{pei2017multivariate}.
 The FKL model is effective on time series classification problems when based on Hidden Markov Models (HMM).
 Subsequently, the features or representation from the FKL model is used to train a linear SVM to make a final prediction. \cite{jaakkola2000discriminative,maaten2011learning}